alexmsalmeida/amr-profiler/README.md

-# Characterizing antibiotic resistance genes in metagenomes
+# Characterizing AMR genes in metagenomes

 This is a Snakemake workflow relying on [GROOT](https://github.com/will-rowe/groot) for profiling antibiotic resistance genes in shotgun metagenomics data.
 It uses the `groot-db`, a reference database combining all sequences in ResFinder, ARG-annot and CARD clustered at 90% identity.